Leptocybe

 Identification

 The Leptocybe is , containing only L. invasa. are minute slightly exceeding 1 mm in length.
-The body is with subtle to green iridescence, and portions of the legs are yellowish.
+The body is brown with subtle blue to green iridescence, and portions of the legs are yellowish.
 No other Leptocybe have been described, so identification to genus level effectively identifies the species.

 Images